thenineteen/Semiology-Visualisation-Tool/README.md

 possibilities (contra- or ipsi- lateral, dominant or non-dominant hemisphere and bilateral).

 The mega_analysis module cleans the DataFrame of data, pivots occurences of semiology, allowing for semiology_dictionary taxonomy replacement regex searches, maps the documented localisations to gif parcellations and can scale these mappings using different scalers/transformers.

-Data can be filtered based on the above ground truths and Bayesian priors.
+Data can be filtered based on the above ground truths, Bayesian priors and other exclusions.

 ## Branches